The Myrrors interview

 What was the songwriting process like?
 Where was the album recorded?

-Most of your cover artworks really reflects the music you play.
+Your cover artwork really reflects the music you play.
 Who is behind making those wonderful artworks?

 Yes!
 We’re going to be hitting both the east and west coasts of the United States this Autumn, which will somehow be the band’s first full US tour.
 Then we’re working on arranging a return trip to Europe sometime next Spring through Fuzz Club Records.
 Hopefully we can keep the caravan moving after that, as we would really love to play Mexico D.F. and maybe even head down to South America, where we know a lot of folks are really enthusiastic about our music.